25 Great Writers Who Battled Drug Addiction and Alcoholism

 Samuel Taylor Coleridge

-Coleridge is perhaps best known for Kubla Kahn, which was inspired after an opium dream.
+Coleridge is perhaps best known for Kubla Kahn, which was inspired by an opium dream.
 Unfortunately, he carried on with his opium habit, which would kill him.

 Writer of the most famous Christmas novel of all time, Dickens wasn’t so much food, glorious food as opium smokable opium.